Flat Out is an independent, not for profit, community based organisation that is managed by and for women.

 - We will support women in their journeys to good health and wellbeing

 - We will support women to reconnect with family and community

 - We will actively promote effective alternatives to criminalisation and imprisonment

 - We will lead and contribute to effective social and systemic change

 - We will work with the wider community towards our vision

 - Flat Out is governed by a Management Collective (Board) made up of 7 women from the community with skills in: finance and accounting, law, housing, individual support and advocacy, co-ops, policy and research, communication and grassroots community campaigns.
 The Flat Out Management Collective embraces fairness and equality through the essential roles of governance, management and leadership that are underpinned by a comprehensive set of policies, procedures and delegated authority.

-- The Flat Out employee team consists of an Executive Officer, Administration Resource Co-ordinator, Finance Manager, three Outreach, Support and Advocacy Workers, and the Centre for the Human Rights of Imprisoned People Project Co-ordinator.
+- The Flat Out employee team consists of an Executive Officer, Finance Manager, Administration Resource Coordinator, Outreach, Support and Advocacy team and the Centre for the Human Rights of Imprisoned People Project Coordinator.